sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

    :alt: dataprepothers_userguide
    :width: 90%

-**Multi Windows Ranking Node output**
+**Multi Windows Ranking Node Output**

-Output of ``Multi Windows Ranking`` node would display a dataset with rank value for each row computed using windows function.
+Output of ``Multi Windows Ranking`` node would display a dataset with rank value for each row computed using the windows function.

 .. figure:: ../../_assets/user-guide/data-preparation/others/mulwinrank-printnode-output.png
    :alt: dataprepothers_userguide